Long-CLIP: Unlocking the Long-Text Capability of CLIP: Experiments

 Most current image-text retrieval datasets like COCO~\cite{COCO} and Flickr30k~\cite{flickr} only contain short captions and can only evaluate the model on coarse-grained retrieval ability.
 To better evaluate long-text fine-grained ability, we collect an urban dataset which contains 200 (image, long caption) pairs.

 Specifically, we manually select 200 similar images from Visual Genome dataset~\cite{VG}, all showcasing a busy urban view.
 Then, we use GPT-4V~\cite{GPT4v} to generate a long and complete sentence to describe the image, including types, colors and relative locations of the attributes.
-Finally, we manually check and correct the generated captions.
 The model can successfully match the images with the correct captions only if it successfully understands and models the detailed attributes in both modalities.

 The average length of our caption reaches about 101 words, which is far longer than the current existing retrieval datasets.

 Fig.~\ref{fig:dataset} showcases some examples of our dataset, which is much harder to distinguish than traditional retrieval datasets, posing a higher demand on the capabilities of the model.